JohnCremona/CMFs/PostgresSchema.md

 -------|------|------
 hecke_orbit_code | bigint | encoding of the tuple (N.k.i.x) into 64 bits
-lfunction_label | text | (N.k.c.x.n) where N.c is the Conrey label of the restriction to the cyclotomic field and n enumerates the embeddings with the same character (starting at 1) embedding_index | integer | enumeration of which embedding (shows up in L-function link), corresponding to the embeddings list in the orbit table embedding_root_real | real | real part of the root corresponding to this embedding embedding_root_imag | real | imaginary part of the root corresponding to this embedding an | jsonb | list of pairs [x,y] of doubles x, y so that `a_n = x + iy`
+lfunction_label | text | (N.k.c.x.n) where N.c is the Conrey label of the restriction to the cyclotomic field and n enumerates the embeddings with the same character (starting at 1) conrey_label | integer | the Conrey label for the restriction of the embedding to the character field embedding_index | integer | enumeration of which embedding (shows up in L-function link) for the given conrey label embedding_root_real | real | real part of the root corresponding to this embedding embedding_root_imag | real | imaginary part of the root corresponding to this embedding an | jsonb | list of pairs [x,y] of doubles x, y so that `a_n = x + iy`